2017 Conventional Loan Guidelines

 Qualifying For Conventional Loan With Lender With No Overlays

-The Gustan Cho Team at CrossCountry Mortgage has no overlays on Conventional Loans.
-If you have gotten a last minute loan denial or are going through a stressful process and your current lender keeps on asking for conditions after conditions and are looking for a lender with no overlays, please contact Gustan Cho at 262-878-1965 or text Gustan Cho at 262-716-8151 for faster response.
-You can also email us at email@example.com.
+The Gustan Cho Team at USA Mortgage has no overlays on Conventional Loans.
+Mortgage Borrowers who have gotten a last minute loan denial or are going through a stressful process and their current lender keeps on asking for conditions after conditions and are looking for a lender with no overlays, please contact Gustan Cho at 262-878-1965 or text Gustan Cho at 262-716-8151 for faster response.
+Mortgage Borrowers can also email us at firstname.lastname@example.org.
 We are available 7 days a week, evenings, weekends, and holidays.